GCT provide “Peace of Mind” IT Support & Services to law firms.

 The electronic Irish Statute Book (eISB) includes Acts of the Oireachtas and Statutory Instruments, the official versions of which remain the printed versions published by Government Publications.
 The eISB also includes the Legislation Directory to identify whether a particular provision has been amended or otherwise affected since its enactment.

 The Irish Government site provides information about the Irish state, links to all Government Departments and also to Local Authorities and Health Boards.
 There is a What's new section, lots of press releases and a set of web links.
-There are also links to BASIS (Business Access to State Information and Services) and Citizens Information.
+There are also links to Local Enterprise Office and Citizens Information.
 Both of these attempt to lay out government information in a user friendly manner.